 Regulation Intent Issue Clarification 19.
-Training, Physical Restr 19.
-Training, Physical Restraints (cont.)
+Training, Physical Restr aints (cont.)
 Each service agency shall train all staff members who work directly with persons with developmental disabilities on the use of physical restraint.
-(O. Reg 299/10, 17(2)) Seeks to ensure the safety of all persons with developmental disabilities who receive services and supports, as well as the safety of staff members who work directly with persons with developmental disabilities, regardless of whether or not those persons receiving services and supports have and display challenging behaviour (either currently or in the past), Appropriate training and use of physical restraints is important to the security that any person would want to feel in their home, recreational space, or workspace.
+(O. Reg.
+299/10, 17(2)) Seeks to ensure the safety of all persons with developmental disabilities who receive services and supports, as well as the safety of staff members who work directly with persons with developmental disabilities, regardless of whether or not those persons receiving services and supports have and display challenging behaviour (either currently or in the past), Appropriate training and use of physical restraints is important to the security that any person would want to feel in their home, recreational space, or workspace.
 Would an agency be cited for non-compliance if they complete some but not all components within a selected training package?
-If an agency does not complete certain components within a selected training package because they do not believe it applies to the clients they serve, would they be cited for non-compliance?
-Yes, they would be cited for non-compliance.
+If an agency does not complete certain components within a selected training package because they do not believe it applies to the clients they serve, would they be cited for non- compliance?
+Yes, they would be cited for non- compliance.
 Agencies are required to complete all components of the curriculum within a selected training package (that is, both theory and practice of all physical restraint holds outlined in the curriculum).
 This means that agencies cannot select which modules to be trained and which modules to omit.
-Yes, they would be cited for non-compliance.
+Yes, they would be cited for non- compliance.
 While agencies may feel that certain components within a given training package may not apply to the clients they serve, they are required to complete the entirety of the selected training program to ensure that their direct care staff are ready and capable of responding to emergency situations at all times.
-Can agencies work with training providers to customize the Agencies are unable to selected curriculum? customize, tailor, or alter a selected training package and must complete all modules (both theory and practice of all physical restraint holds) in order to achieve compliance.
+Can agencies work with training providers to customize the selected curriculum?
+Yes, agencies may work with training providers to customize the curriculum.
+However, agencies must complete all modules of the customized package (both theory and practice of all physical restraint holds) in order to achieve compliance.